 Laws have further eased things as well, with 2004’s Check Clearing for the 21st Century Act making it possible for the creation of something called Remote Deposit Capture (RDC), which allows companies to process checks in their own offices using small machines, rather than giant ones.
 (If you’ve ever scanned a check using your phone, same idea.)

 Businesses, rather than handing their checks to the bank, might instead use a small machine that scans the full check into a digital file, rather than handing it to the bank.
-Before its check-scanning arm was acquired last year by Digital Check, that was the business Burroughs was in.
+Before its check-scanning arm was acquired in 2016 by Digital Check, that was the business Burroughs was in.